 After implementation has begun, stakeholders must regularly and publicly track progress against the milestones laid out in the action plan and as noted above, ensure tracking is as transparent as possible.
 This ensures that JI participants can credibly and publicly make associated claims.
-(See Section 1.6: Claims for additional information.)
+(See Section 1.6: Claims in Guidelines for Developing Jurisdictional Initiatives for the Seafood Sector: Overview for additional information.)